 Sometimes it feels like Mallorca could do with a little drama.
+The current situation of the water levels in Mallorca's reservoirs shows hope for rain, but still no reason to rejoice.
 For weeks, there was a sense of alarm: the Gorg Blau and Cúber reservoirs, emptier than they had been for a long time, presented a picture of desolation.
-But now, after the recent rains, there is cause for relief.
+But now, after the recent rainfall, there is cause for relief.
 The water level is rising and the island is breathing a sigh of relief - for the time being.

 From drought to a glimmer of hope

 At the end of October, the figures were shocking.
 The Gorg Blau had a meagre 22.6% fill level, while the Cúber managed just 31.74%.
-Now, in mid-November, things are at least looking better: Both reservoirs have increased and now stand at just over 38 percent.
+Now, in mid-November, things are at least looking a little better: Both reservoirs have increased and now stand at just over 38 percent, which can be attributed to the rainfall in the Tramuntana mountains.
 A step in the right direction, but the magic mark of 50 percent is still a long way off.

 When the mountains have to help

 The rain alone was not the hero of this story.
-The Serra de Turixant did the rest to save the numbers.
+The Tramuntana mountains played a significant role in raising the water levels in the reservoirs.
+The Serra de Turixant has done the rest to save the numbers.
 Several torrents have carried water from the peaks of the Tramuntana down into the Gorg Blau in recent weeks.
-Without this natural influx of water, things would probably look bleaker.
+Without this natural inflow of water, things would probably look bleaker.

 Savings are still being made

-Despite the recovery, the city of Palma's water conservation plan remains active.
+Despite the recovery, concerns about water reserves remain and the city of Palma's water conservation plan remains active.
 Instead of drastic measures, for the time being there are only friendly appeals to the population to use the precious water sparingly.
 But let's be honest: the habit of letting water flow carelessly is not so easy to switch off.
 If those responsible have their way, saving water will remain an ongoing issue.

 A look back - and forward